-5. All items will be judged Tuesday, beginning at 1:00 p.m.

-- 6. The exhibitor is encouraged to attach an index card or photo, no larger than a 4"x6" card with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.
+- 1. Read GENERAL RULES. - 2.
+All entries will be judged Thursday, 1:00 p.m., at the Minneapolis High School Auditorium Area.
+Garments must be entered in the 4-H Building for display on Tuesday, between 8:00 a.m. to 12:00 p.m.
+On Thursday, exhibitor should pick up entries and take them to the Minneapolis High School Auditorium Area for judging.
+After judging, Exhibitor will return entries to the 4-H building and ribbons will be placed on the garments. - 3.
+The exhibitor is encouraged to attach an index card or photo, no larger than a 4"x6" card with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.
 If the article is made of 90% wool, please indicate on the card.
-Explain if the exhibit contains any recycled materials. - 7.
-Constructed and Purchased articles must be entered at the fair on Monday before the fair in the 4-H Building to receive a premium and a ribbon.
-PLEASE NOTE: do not bring accessories or purchased items worn with garments.

-8. No more than 4 entries per class.

-- 9. Bring garments to fair (this includes only the garments and not the accessories). - a.
-Garments must be entered at the fair on the Monday before the fair in the 4-H Building.
-See #2 above for details. - b.
-Garments must be brought on hanger(s) for display (use skirt hangers for skirts and pants). - c.
-One article per hanger (do not hang a jacket, shirt and pants on one hanger). - d.
-Each garment or article exhibited must be labeled with 3" x 2 /2" cloth label (includes name and club) and attached with safety pin or sewn in. - e.
-No plastic bags. - 10.
+Explain if the exhibit contains any recycled materials. - 4.
+No more than 4 entries per class. - 5.
+Bring garments to fair (this includes only the garments and not the accessories). - a.
+Garments must be brought on hanger(s) for display (use skirt hangers for skirts and pants). - b.
+One article per hanger (do not hang a jacket, shirt and pants on one hanger). - c.
+Each garment or article exhibited must be labeled with 3" x 2 1⁄2" cloth label (includes name and club) and attached with safety pin or sewn in. - d.
+Garments should be taken by Exhibitor to the 4-H building on Thursday after judging.
+Ribbons will be placed on the garments at that time - 6.
 Educational Exhibit Classes.
-Share with others what you learned in this project.
+Share with others what you learned in the clothing construction or clothing buymanship project.
 Exhibits may be in the form of a poster, notebook, or display.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials that withstand county fair conditions.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22"x28".
 If the exhibit is a display, maximum size is not to exceed a standard commercial 3'x4' tri-fold display board.
-Name and district must be clearly marked on educational exhibits. - 11.
+Name and district must be clearly marked on educational exhibits. - 7.
 For Classes 18-21 Recycled Clothing Project project consists of an item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
-An index card no larger than 4" x 6" MUST accompany entry describing the recycled materials and how they were used in the item. - 12.
-Please indicate on the entry card a description of the clothing article (i.e., dress, pants, top, etc.). - 13.
-Garments entered in this division MAY NOT be checked out at any point in time during the fair (i.e., King & Queen contest, etc.). - 14.
-At the time of judging each entry must be accompanied by an entry card. - 15.
-All entries are to be a product of the current year's 4-H project work. - 16.
-Pre-Cut kits are acceptable for all clothing classes. - 17.
-All articles/garments must be finished for use. - 18.
+An index card no larger than 4" x 6" MUST accompany entry describing the recycled materials and how they were used in the item. - 8.
+Please indicate on the entry card a description of the clothing article (i.e., dress, pants, top, etc.). - 9.
+At the time of judging each entry must be accompanied by an entry card. - 10.
+All entries are to be a product of the current year's 4-H project work. - 11.
+Pre-Cut kits are acceptable for all clothing classes. - 12.
+All articles/garments must be finished for use. - 13.
 Must be enrolled in clothing & textiles/clothing construction project to exhibit.